LifeWorks/fengsong/content/authors/admin/_index.md

   non-triviality for human is exploring and expanding their physical and spiritual boundaries.
 It is an endless game.
 Let's have fun.
 interests:
+  - Systems Biology
+  - Synthetic Biology
   - Complex Systems
-  - Evolution
-  - Control
-  - Synthetic Biology
+  - Network Science
 social:
   - icon: envelope
     icon_pack: fas